atescobar/atescobar.github.io/index.md

 ## Work Experience

 1. Data Scientist & PMO at the Secretariat of Communications of the Government of Chile.
 (Current Job, June 2019, present date)
+I manage a team of 2 Data Scientist where we build an interface for our team to interact with twitter API and visualize analytics from social media in general.
+We worked with tools such as Google Cloud Platform were we setup our infrastructure and we used Composer (Google's Airflow as a service) to handle our data pipelines.
+I worked closely with the Presindent's Social Media Team as well as with Jaime Bellolio, the Government Spokesman Minister.

 2. Data Science & Web Development Consultant at Konstruyendo.com.
-(Current Job, Jan 2020, present date)
+(Current Job, Jan 2020, present date) I built a pricing comparison tool for Konstruyendo.com using Reactjs and Flask.
+I also build a text classification tool for them where we classify product description strings into categories key to the business.
+The same webdeveloment tools were used for the classification tool and tensorflow was the ML framework used to build the classifier.

 3. Programming & Robotics teacher at Colegio Montessori Pucalan (Jan 2018, jan 2019)
+I tought robotics and programming to highschool students.
+We used arduino to build automatic cars which had to run in a poligon without crashing with the walls.

 ## Research Experience